uraimo/buildSwiftOnARM/README.md

 - clone.sh - Install dependencies and clones the main Swift repository and all the related projects

-- checkoutRelease.sh - Resets all repos, updates them, checks out a specific tag (4.2.1 at the moment) and apply the patches.
+- checkoutRelease.sh - Resets all repos, updates them, checks out a specific tag (4.2.2 at the moment) and apply the patches.

 - build.sh - Builds Swift producing a tgz archive with the Swift distributions.

 - clean.sh - Cleans all build artifacts, only needed when you want to start again from scratch.

 ### Step by step instructions

-First of all, use a suitably sized sd-card, at least 16Gb in size, but I recommend to use an external USB drive toclone the project and build Swift.
+First of all, use a suitably sized sd-card, at least 32Gb in size, but I recommend to use an external USB drive to clone the project and build Swift.

-Configure a swap file of at least 3Gb, on Ubuntu:
+Configure a swap file of at least 2Gb, on Ubuntu:

-    sudo fallocate -l 3G swapfile
+    sudo fallocate -l 2G swapfile
     sudo chmod 600 swapfile
     sudo mkswap swapfile
     sudo swapon swapfile

 You'll need to manually enable the swap file with `swapon` *each time you reboot* the RaspberryPi (or the system will just run without swap).

-On Raspbian, open `/etc/dphys-swapfile` and edit:
+On Raspbian, since the swapfile is already configured, open `/etc/dphys-swapfile` and edit `CONF_SWAPSIZE` to increase the size:

     CONF_SWAPSIZE=2048